No booking fees on the app

 Inverness to Glasgow Queen Street train timetable

-Travelling from Inverness to Glasgow Queen Street, the fastest train takes 3h 20m with an average travel time of 3h 29m.
-12 trains are running daily, with the first departing at 05:36 and the last at 20:21.
-Stay updated with live train status, times, delays, and cancellations on TrainPal.
+From Inverness to Glasgow Queen Street, take the fastest train in 3h 20m, typically 3h 29m.
+Daily, 12 trains depart from Inverness, with the first at 05:36 and the last at 20:21.
+Check real-time updates for train times, delays, and cancellations.
+TrainPal saves you time, effort, and money.

 | Departs | Arrives | Operator | ||